sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - Select the appropriate words in 'frameN text' to achieve the desired motion.
 This can be reused in other prompts.
 - Since 0sta is more flexible, it's better to change the Nsta only after testing those first.

+## For More Speed

+- ComfyUI commandline options '--highvram --fast --fp8_e4m3fn-unet' are good for speed, however it depends on system and model.

 ## Customizing Workflow

 You can customize the workflow for specific needs:

 - **FlipStreamLoader**: Use the 'mode' parameter to switch between sub-directories for checkpoints and LoRAs, useful for managing models like sd15, pony, etc.
+- **FlipStreamSetMode**: Only change the 'mode' parameter for the workflow without checkpoints.
 - **FlipStreamViewer**: The 'allowip' parameter allows you to set IP addresses that can access the viewer.
 The 'w14exc' parameter is used to set exclude_tags for the WD14 Tagger.